mflynn23/project2-etl-group1/README.md

 * We dropped some extra columns that we deemed unusable for future analysis because the dataframe contained NaN values and did not provide       valuable information.

-* All of our data were in a CSV format, so we went with SQL to store the data.
+* We went with PostgreSQL to store the data that we cleaned and saved in a dataframe.

 ## Load